 They did catch a fish near the end of my visit.

-From the bridge is a couple of closeups of the southwest gate.
+From the bridge, here are a couple of closeups of the southwest gate.

 For the following view, I stepped away from the lock and included the surrounding land so that you can see that much of the drop happens within the length of the lock.
 This significantly reduces the amount of levees they would have to build on the upstream side and/or the depth they would have to dig on the downstream side.